soladity/integrations/README.md

 - [woopra](https://github.com/segmentio/integration-woopra)

-### Adding Integrations
+## Adding Integrations

 Interested in integrating your service with us?
-Please check out our [integrations process](https://segment.com/help/partners/how-do-get-my-service-integrated/) for more details.
+Check out our [integrations process](https://segment.com/help/partners/how-do-get-my-service-integrated/) for more details.